Posey (18CH281)

 explosion.

-Ceramics include nearly 3,000 sherds of Indian-made pottery, predominantly
+Ceramics include nearly 3,000 fragments of Native-made ceramics, predominantly

 Potomac Creek wares, although small amounts of Yeocomico, Camden, Moyoane,

-and Early Woodland Accokeek are also present in the collection.
+and Accokeek ceramics are also present in the collection.
 More than

-90 percent of the Potomac Creek sherds are of the plain variety, suggesting
+90 percent of the Potomac Creek fargments are of the plain variety, suggesting

 a 17th-century date of manufacture.
 At least 47 Potomac Creek vessels are